It’s become one of the biggest key trends in UK property investment over the past few years – but should you buy to let as a limited company?

 Once you’ve registered your company, you (or your accountant) will have to prepare and submit detailed accounts, company tax and corporation tax calculations to HMRC.

-There may also be extra costs from your accountant (if you have one) such as paying a higher rate for their services – along with additional legal and auditing fees.
+You may also incur extra costs from your accountant (if you have one) such as paying a higher rate for their services – along with additional legal and auditing fees.

 Advice from the property pros

-If you’re seriously considering buying as a limited company, it’s a good idea to ask yourself whether you’re technically described as a property trader, or an investor – as my advice will differ depending on which you are.
+If you’re seriously considering buy-to-let as a limited company, it’s a good idea to ask yourself whether you’re a property trader, or property investor – as my advice will differ depending on which you are.

 If you’re someone who loves the challenge of buying a property to do up, rent out and then sell on before moving onto the next – in the way that it almost becomes an art form – you’re most likely to be classed as a property trader.